What's in an Award?

 Kris Kneen

-Kris Kneen is the award-winning author of fiction, poetry and non-fiction including An Uncertain Grace which was shortlisted for the Stella Prize.
-They have written and directed broadcast television documentaries and was the Copyright Agency Ltd Non-fiction Fellow in 2020.
-The Three Burials of Lotty Kneen is their latest book.
+Kris Kneen is the award-winning author of fiction, poetry and non-fiction including An Uncertain Grace which was shortlisted for the Stella Prize, Wintering, shortlisted for the Davitt award and three QPLA awards, and The Three Burials of Lotty Kneen which was shortlisted for two QPLA awards and the Margarey Medal.
+Their poetry collection Eating My Grandmother won the Thomas Shapcott Prize.
+Their latest book Fat Girl Dancing is shortlisted for the Victorian Premier’s Literary Award.
+They have written and directed broadcast television documentaries and were the Copyright Agency Ltd Non-fiction Fellow in 2020.

 Jackie Ryan